MeanderingProgrammer/py-requirements.nvim/README.md

 # Features

 - Integrated with `nvim-cmp`
-- Uses `treesitter` parser to read `requirements.txt`, hopefully more robust than ad-hoc string manipulation
+- Uses `treesitter` parser to read `requirements.txt`, more robust than ad-hoc parsing
 - Displays diagnostics in `normal` mode with warnings for not using latest version
 - Cache `pypi` responses within a session to improve performance
 - Auto upgrade dependencies when keymaps are configured
 - Display package description from PyPI in a floating window with syntax highlighting
+- Supports custom `index-url` and `extra-index-url` for finding packages

 # Limitations